Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 The Chairman, along with the Senior Independent Director, the Executive Directors and the Company Secretary, ensure that the Board functions effectively and has established Board processes designed for this purpose.
 Key aspects of these processes are:

-• The Board meets at last ten times during the year.
+• The Board meets at last eight times during the year.
 These meetings, together with any Committee meetings, are generally held at the Group’s Head Office in London.

 • Each regular, scheduled Board meeting has an overarching theme.
 These include the annual budget, Group business strategy, interim and final results.